nathanielrindlaub/internet-speed-monitor/README.md

 deactivate
 ```

-You may have to grant execution permissions to `speedtest-chron.sh` and/or
+You may have to grant execution permissions to `speedtest-chron.sh`.
-`env/bin/activate`.
 To do so run:
 ```
-chmod x+ speedtest-chron.sh
+chmod +x speedtest-chron.sh
-chmod x+ ../env/bin/activate
 ```
 Now check that the bash script wroks:
 ```